KickAss101/CSE-cs-GITAM-2020-24/SEM IV/COA/COA 5.md

 ---
 ### Associative Memories
-- An associative memory can be considered as a memory unit whose stored data can be identified for access by the content of the data itself rather than by an address or memory location.
+- An associative memory can be considered as a memory unit whose stored data can be identified for _access by the content of the data itself rather than by an address or memory location_.
 This type of search _helps in reducing the search time by a large extent_.
 - It is also known as _Content Addressable Memory(CAM)_.

 __Working of Associative Memory__